Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 class sessions and laboratory, practical, and technical challenge assignments.
 The emphasis will be on the following technical topics:

+## Honor Code for the Final Examination

+- You must adhere to the Honor Code throughout your completion of the examination
+- The examination is closed notes, closed book, and closed online resources
+- You may use your laptop computer and its text editor and Python programming tools
+- You may not refer to the Python source code that you wrote during the semester
+- You may not refer to the technical writing that you completed during the semester

+**IMPORTANT**: All students in this course are obligated to adhere to the Allegheny College Honor Code throughout the completion of this examination.
+If the instructor detects that a student has committed a likely violation of the Allegheny College Honor Code, then he will file a report with the Dean of Students Office.
+Please make sure that you review the [Honor Code](https://sites.allegheny.edu/about/honor-code/) before you start to take this examination.
+Please note that, due to the ongoing global pandemic, Sections 1 and 2 of Honor Code Article IV are not enforced for this examination.

+## Procedures for the Final Examination

+- You must provide answers to all these questions by typing in this file
+- The final version of this file must be in your GitHub repository by the due date
+- You may direct message the course instructor through the Slack workspace if you have questions
+- Do not post questions about the examination in a public channel of the Slack workspace
+- Unless you make special arrangements with the instructor, no late work will be accepted

 ## Introduction to Real-World Python Programming

 - Using the Git and GitHub version control system